drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_back4.png){: loading=lazy }
 #### The Discovery of Captopril

-During the subsequent optimization of this lead more than 60 different analogs were synthesized and tested by Cushman and Ondetti for their inhibition of ACE.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/discovery-captopril-547cca4a'><i class='fa fa-play' aria-hidden='true'></i></button>During the subsequent optimization of this lead more than 60 different analogs were synthesized and tested by Cushman and Ondetti for their inhibition of ACE.
 They finally discovered the potent ACE inhibitor shown below, later named Captopril.
 The replacement of the carboxylate (expected to interact with the zinc atom) with a thiol group proved to be 1000 times more potent in inhibiting the enzyme than 2-methyl succinyl proline and 10-20 times more potent than the venom peptide, teprotide.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.